wboulton/CTFWriteups/rev/UMDCTF2025/cmsc351/cmsc351.md

 There are multiple valid solutions, but the first one my script finds is "ttsstsssstssstttsssssssss", and we retrieve the flag:
 UMDCTF{C4ll_Gr4ph5_ar3_st1ll_gr4ph5}.

-This brute actually took significantly less time than I was expecting, taking only a little over a minute to find a solution.
+This brute actually took significantly less time than I was expecting, taking only a little over two minutes to find a solution.

 ## rev
 The flag suggests that they wanted me to use the call graph, so I came back to this challenge the Monday after UMDCTF was over to try solving it this way.